 International call for projects

-Fundamental or applied research projects, disciplinary or interdisciplinary, are welcome from any private or public research institution.
-Projects lasting up to 24 months are eligible.
-This year, special attention will be given to projects that investigate the following areas of focus: “Sustainability and Justice,” “Fifty Years of Dungeons and Dragons,” “Healthy People and/or a Healthy Planet”, and “Cultural Heritage.”
+The international call for projects welcomes disciplinary and interdisciplinary proposals from any scientific research institution.
+Research projects lasting up to 24 months are eligible.
+This year, special attention will be given to projects investigating the following areas of focus: “Sustainability, Justice and inclusion”, “Healthy people and/or planet”, Cultural Heritage” and “Civic engagement, supporting democracy and social competence”.

 Financial Support

-This year’s endowment is 45 000€.
-Each project will be eligible for a maximum grant of 20 000€.
+This year’s endowment is €45,000 for proposals considered in Track 1 and €40 000 for proposals considered in Track 2.
+Each project will be eligible for a maximum grant of €20,000.

 Eligibility criteria

-• Applications from public research institutions will receive special attention.
+- Applications from public research institutions will receive special attention.
 They can be associated with other institutions, private or public.

-• Co-financing is encouraged.
+- Co-financing is encouraged.

 Submit an application

-Applications must be submitted online and include all required documents, as specified in the detailed call for projects.
+Applications must be submitted online and include all required documents as specified in the detailed call for projects.
 You can edit a submitted application until the deadline using the link provided in the confirmation email after submission.

 Newsletter